jimratliff/GenoMac-shared/README.md

 git push origin main
 ```
 ## Each time this GenoMac-shared repository is modified on GitHub, update both container repositories
-Whenever GenoMac-shared is modified on GitHub (whether (a) modified directly on GitHub or (b) a local repo is modified and pushed to GitHub), each container repository must be updated so that its reference to GenoMac-shared will be updated to the newly current commit.
+Whenever GenoMac-shared is modified on GitHub (whether (a) modified directly on GitHub or (b) a local repo is modified and pushed to GitHub), each container repository must be updated so that its reference to GenoMac-shared will be updated to the newly current commit:
 ```
 # Pick one
 cd ~/.genomac-system